MetaSolutionsAB/ldcache/README.md

-# LD Cache
+# LDCache - a Linked Data Cache

-LD Cache is a minimum footprint caching server for Linked (Open) Data.
+LDCache is a minimum footprint caching server for Linked (Open) Data.

-See [the project's official website](http://ldcache.entrystore.org) for more information.
+See [the project's official website](http://entrystore.org/ldcache/) for more information.

 ## License